rory-bedford/rory-bedford.github.io/_pages/software.md

 * A standard library of analysis routines
 * A reproducibility-focused framework for running and documenting analysis

-Although currently closed source, you can view a project presentation [here](/assets/antelop-medium.html).
+Although Antelop isn't yet fully published, you can view a project presentation [here](/assets/antelop-medium.html).

 More info: